apache/incubator-resilientdb/docs/blog.md

   - Recommend relevant new papers based on ongoing sessions and research interests.

 ### Closing
 Nexus brings together a modern TS-first stack, robust retrieval, transparent tool use, and session memory to create a reliable research copilot for distributed systems.
-If you need verifiable, source-grounded answers—not just plausible ones—Nexus is designed for you.